Navigating Your User Research Career

 As it’s still a relatively new role in a growing industry, there isn’t one well-trodden path to getting into this world.

-In fact, many folks in existing user experience researcher roles either got there through working in other tech-based jobs, while some are pretty much self-taught and have learnt on the go.
+In fact, many folks in existing user research career path roles either got there through working in other tech-based jobs, while some are pretty much self-taught and have learnt on the go.

 A UX researcher’s resume might highlight a lot of different jobs in various areas before landing the role they’re currently in.